Locally analytic vector bundles on the Fargues-Fontaine curve: Introduction

 \subsection{Acknowledgments}

 I would like to thank my PhD advisor Matthew Emerton for his constant support, advice and supply of ideas.
 I would also like to thank Laurent Berger, Pierre Colmez, Ian Gleason, Lue Pan, Léo Poyeton and Joaquín Rodrigues Jacinto for answering my questions.
 Special thanks to Kiran Kedlaya for his explanations regarding smooth functions appearing in $\mathsection8.4$.
-Finally, I would like to thank Laurent Berger, Ehud de-Shalit, Louis Jabouri, Hao Lee, Léo Poyeton and Stephan Snegirov for their interest and comments on the first draft of this article.
+Finally, I would like to thank Laurent Berger, Ehud de-Shalit, Hui Gao, Louis Jabouri, Hao Lee, Léo Poyeton, Stephan Snegirov and the anonymous referee for their interest and comments.
 We hope the contents of this article will make it clear we were inspired by \cite{BC16} and \cite{Pa21}.